MicroEJ/docs/KernelDeveloperGuide/applicationLink.rst

 - its Architecture version is compatible [#compatible_def]_ with the Architecture version on which the ``.fso`` file has been produced,
 - it provides the required APIs according to the JVM specification [1]_.

-A current limitation is that if the Sandboxed Application declares an immutable object, SOAR Optimizer will resolve fields in the same class, not the whole class hierarchy.
+A current limitation is that if the Sandboxed Application declares an immutable object, SOAR Optimizer will resolve fields within the same class rather than considering the entire class hierarchy.

 ..
 [1]
    Tim Lindholm & Frank Yellin, The Java™ Virtual Machine Specification, Second Edition, 1999